WingsBrokenAngel/delving-deeper-into-the-decoder-for-video-captioning/README.md

 # Delving Deeper into the Decoder for Video Captioning
 This repository is the source code for the paper named *Delving Deeper into the Decoder for Video Captioning*.
+The paper is under review.

 ## Requirement
 1. Python 3.6